rss2022-3/final_challenge_2022/README.md

 `penalties = 5 * num_collisions + 10 * traffic_infractions + 10 * manual_assist`

-And `num_collisions` is the number of times the car collides with anything in the city (ie. buildings, bricks, road signs), `traffic_infractions` is the number of times the car passes a stop sign without stopping for the correct duration or stops at a non-stop sign, and `manual_assist` is the number of maneuvers (counted individually for turning a corner, stopping at a stop sign, resetting a car, etc.) that required manual teleop intervention.
+And `num_collisions` is the number of times the car collides with anything in the city (ie. buildings, bricks, road signs), `traffic_infractions` is the number of times the car passes a stop sign without coming to a full stop or stops at a non-stop sign, and `manual_assist` is the number of maneuvers (counted individually for turning a corner, stopping at a stop sign, resetting a car, etc.) that required manual teleop intervention.

 As with Part A, it is possible to receive bonus points for a fast implementation, yet it is important to prioritize the accuracy of the maneuvers.
 The **maximum speed of your car should be 1 m/s**.
 However, operating at maximum speed for your entire run will be very challenging for this task.
 You should start slow and conduct tests to select an appropriate target speed for your car.
 To receive full credit over this ~15 meter course, you will need to cover an average of around .5 m/s (but this value will be calibrated by our staff solution completion speed).